top of page

 Step 1.

 First you want to give the panel a light sanding.
 I use a sandpaper block which I made using plywood, ATG double sided tape, and two different fine grits of sandpaper on each side.
-Sand with the grain of the wood, and smooth any loose fibres or scratches.
+Sand with the grain of the wood and smooth any loose fibres or scratches.
 I always sand the edges and sides a little to smooth them out as well.

 Once you have sanded it to your liking, wipe all surfaces down with paper towel.
 You can moisten it with water, but I like to use Isopropyl alcohol so that it doesn't raise the grain of the wood.
 Make sure you remove all sanding dust and any dirt or hairs.
+You could also use compressed air.

 Paper towel and isopropyl alcohol is used to wipe up sawdust after sanding the wood panel with a sanding block